Join Here | Log In

 Viruses hijack the host cell’s DNA and RNA replication pathways to replicate the virus.

-While m6A has been known since the 1970s, it was only a few years ago that technological breakthroughs allowed researchers to understand the role with viruses.
+While m6A has been known since the 1970s, it was only a few years ago that technological breakthroughs allowed researchers to understand the role of viruses.
+Here are some of the viruses that interact with FTO and m6A methylation:

 m6A methylation and COVID-19